 In the microwave, you place the heatproof jug with chocolate inside and heat in 30 second bursts, stirring as you go.
 Or for a quicker version 1 to 2 mins till all of the chocolate is melted.

-If you love Christmas baking (don't we all) then you might like to try one of the following recipes:
+If you love festive baking (don't we all) then you might like to try any or all of the following recipes:

 PIN and save this recipe for later!